coleifer/peewee/docs/peewee/database.rst

 Query Hooks
 -----------

-For instrumentation beyond logging, every :class:`Database` has a ``query_hooks`` list.
+For more than logging, every :class:`Database` has a ``query_hooks`` list.
 Each callable in it is invoked after every query with a single :class:`QueryEvent`, on success and on failure alike:

 .. code-block:: python